 Congratulations you’ve made it!
 New friends, packed schedules and navigating your way around a new city – we know there’s a lot going on for you during Welcome Week, which is why we’ve put together this handy guide that sets out the key information you need.

-You can also keep up to date with what’s happening throughout the week by following our social media channels, and show us what you’re doing using #HelloLivUni.
+You can also keep up to date with what’s happening throughout the week by following our social media channels, and show us what you’re doing using #TeamLivUni

-If you haven’t already, you’ll need to activate your computing account, complete your programme registration and if you’re living in University-owned accommodation, complete your online induction modules.
+If you haven’t already, you’ll need to activate your computing account and begin your programme registration.

-During your first few days, you should make sure you confirm your engagement, register with a GP and, if you’re an international student, you may need to register with the police.
+During your first few days, you should make sure you confirm your engagement on campus, register with a GP, collect your student ID card and view your academic timetable.

 Use our Welcome webpages to work through everything you need to do before starting your studies.

-Running from today (Monday, 20 September) to Friday, 24 September, Welcome Week offers a range of activities all designed to welcome you to the University, encourage you to explore the city safely and make friends.
+Welcome Week offers a range of events and activities all designed to welcome you to the University, encourage you to explore the city and make friends.
 The programme covers both centrally ran and departmental events – we would encourage you to attend as many of your department’s events as possible.

 The Welcome Fair runs over two days.
-Day 1 running on Thursday, 23 September is your chance to meet incredible student brands, grab a whole load of freebies and get to know the Guild even better.
+Day One running on Thursday, 22 September is your chance to meet incredible student brands, grab a whole load of freebies and get to know the Guild even better.
 We’re transforming the Guild, Guild Walk & our own Guild Marquee for a day of the best offers, free pizza and an opportunity to build your own Guild Experience.

-From a comedy night with Ivo Graham, to Bongo’s Bingo, the Guild have organised some incredible events that will kick off the start of term in style.
+From a comedy night with Russell Kane, to a drag night with Ru Paul legends The Vivienne and Tia Kofi, the Guild have organised some incredible events that will kick off the start of term in style.